skrey/yellow-extensions/features/search/README.md

 ## How to use a search

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 To show a search field add a `[search]` shortcut with optional location.
 You can also add a link to the search somewhere on your website.
-See examples below.

 ## Settings